UedaTakeyuki/gc_modem/qmi/README.md

 # QMI (Qualcomm MSM Interface)
 Here are the chips needed to use an LTE communication dongle with QMI from Linux.

-## qmi-network
-A command tool to manage QMI devices.
+## qmi-network: A command tool to manage QMI devices.

 ### installation